braze-inc/braze-docs/_docs/_user_guide/sage_ai/predictive_suite/predictive_churn/creating_a_churn_prediction.md

 If you are using the [older navigation]({{site.baseurl}}/navigation), you can find **Predictions** under **Engagement**.
 {% endalert %}

-A Prediction is one instance of a trained machine learning model and all the parameters and data it uses.
-On this page, you will see a list of current active Predictions along with some basic information about them.
-Here, you can rename, archive, and create new Predictions.
+A prediction is one instance of a trained machine learning model and all the parameters and data it uses.
+On this page, you will see a list of current active predictions along with some basic information about them.
+Here, you can rename, archive, and create new predictions.
 Archived predictions are inactive and do not update user scores.

-To create a new Prediction, choose **Create Prediction** and select a new **Churn Prediction**.
+To create a new prediction, choose **Create Prediction** and select a new **Churn Prediction**.

 {% alert note %}
-There is a limit of five concurrently active Churn Predictions.
-Prior to purchasing Predictive Churn, the limit is one active Preview Churn Prediction.
-A Preview Churn Prediction will not regularly update scores or allow you to target users based on the Prediction's output.
+There is a limit of five concurrently active churn predictions.
+Prior to purchasing Predictive Churn, the limit is one active preview churn prediction.
+A preview churn prediction will not regularly update scores or allow you to target users based on the prediction's output.
 Contact your account manager for details.
 {% endalert %}

-On the **Basics** page, give your new Prediction a unique name.
-You can also provide an optional description to take any notes on this particular Prediction.
+On the **Basics** page, give your new prediction a unique name.
+You can also provide an optional description to take any notes on this particular prediction.

 Click **Forward** to move to the next step.
 Optionally, you can click **Build Now** to use all the default settings and skip to the last step of creation.
 You will have a chance to review the settings before starting the build process.
 You can return to any step later by selecting it in the progress tracker on the top.